WeiweiBian/analysis_CHIP/README.md

 ## Step 1: Download data from Zenedo
 There are two directories [Analysis.tgz](https://zenodo.org/records/4277001/files/Analysis.tgz?download=1) and [SetupFiles.tgz](https://zenodo.org/records/4277001/files/SetupFiles.tgz?download=1).

-It takes ~ 8 hours to download the first directory (18.6GB) it and unfortunately I don't have right to download a portion of it.
+It takes ~ 8 hours to download the first directory (18.6GB) and unfortunately, I don't have the right to download a portion of it.

 ## Step 2: Select 10 colorectal cancer patients and 10 healthy controls for peak calling using MACS3.
-Following the repository of [MACS](https://github.com/macs3-project/MACS), I installed the latest version MACS3 supported by python version of 3.12.1.
-I ran the analysis in my Macbook locally with version 12.6 and Intel chip.
+Following the repository of [MACS](https://github.com/macs3-project/MACS), I installed the latest MACS3 supported by Python version of 3.12.1.
+I ran the analysis on my Macbook locally with version 12.6 and an Intel chip.

 I selected the first 10 CRC patients and 10 healthy controls for analysis.
 The selected samples are listed below:
 ```